New The Maker Pass is here. $99/year

 Quick answer

 Smol Launch runs one weekly launch period, Monday 00:00 UTC to Sunday 23:59 UTC, and ranks every product by a multi-factor score that weighs comment depth, vote velocity, and maker quality, not just votes.
-Submit Monday, reply to comments within an hour, and pick your tier: a free nofollow tier capped at 10 launches per week, a free dofollow link if you verify the badge, or paid Premium tiers for placement upgrades.
+Submit Monday, reply to comments within an hour, and pick your tier: a free nofollow tier capped at 30 launches per week, a free dofollow link while your badge remains verified, or Premium with a permanent, high-authority backlink and no badge to install or verify.

 How to use this guide